config-i1/greybox/README.md

 3. summary - returns summary of the regression (either selected or combined).
 4. vcov - covariance matrix for combined models.
 This is an approximate thing.
 The real one is quite messy and not yet available.
 5. confint - confidence intervals for combined models.
-6. forecast - point and interval forecasts for the response variable.
+6. predict, forecast - point and interval forecasts for the response variable.
 7. nParam - returns number of parameters of a model.
 8. getResponse - returns the response variable from the model.
 9. plot - plots the basic linear graph of actuals and fitted.
 Similar thing plots graphs for forecasts of greybox functions.